File information

 • Can you make a version that doesn't require DLCs?
 Can I?
 Yes.
 Will I?
 Nope.

 • I'm getting a "config file missing" message.
 What's up with that?
 The mod always checks if the INI config file (MentalStabilitySystem.ini) is present in your installation.
 If it doesn't find it, the warning message will be triggered.
 So if you're getting this message, it either means you forgot to download the INI or you have it installed incorrectly.
-But if you're certain you did everything right, then you can try to merge it with the main mod and see if that fixes it.
-If it doesn't, then the problem is most likely in your mod manager.
-Whether you use MO2 or Vortex, make sure it is updated to the newest version.
-Other than that, there's not much I can help you with in this regard.
-I tested installing the INI multiple times with multiple mod managers on two separate computers and literally never got the error message.
+But if you're certain you did everything right, then you should also check if you have all required mods updated, including xNVSE itself.
+And if even that doesn't help, then the issue is most likely in your mod manager.

 CREDITS AND THANKS